 MCC offers student employment opportunities through the Pathways Program.
-There are three components of Pathways: the Internship Program, the Recent Graduates Program, and the Presidential Management Fellows (PMF) Program.
+There are four components of Pathways: the Internship Program, the Post-Secondary Student hiring authority, Recent Graduates Program, and the Presidential Management Fellows (PMF) Program.

 MCC Requirements for Internships

 - Must be a U.S. citizen

 - Must be at least 16 years old